UNIVERSE-HPC/course-material/ai_tooling/directing_coding_agents/04_inherit_research_codebase.md

 ## Dealing with legacy codebases

+We will try to follow some steps which can help you to understand an unfamiliar research codebase and how coding agents can assist you in the process.

 ### The entry point

 When you inherited a codebase, the first thing you should find out is how the